Tensai75/NZBDonkey/README.md

 - Highly configurable
   - Multiple target applications can be configured for the NZB file:
     - Download to the download folder of the browser
-    - Send directly to SABnzbd, NZBGet, Synology DownloadStation, JDownloader or premiumize.me Downloader
+    - Send directly to SABnzbd, NZBGet, Synology Download Station, JDownloader, Premiumize.me or Torbox.app
   - Support for categories (if supported by the target application)
     - The categories can be freely configured for each target application with various options:
       - Automatic setting of a category based on the title or file name of the NZB file (with fallback option)